On Windows 10, Storage sense is a feature similar to Disk Cleanup that helps to free up space, but with the difference that it works automatically.

 The only thing you have to do is to check the Delete temporary files that my apps aren’t using option, and then using the drop-down menu, select when you want Storage sense to run and delete files — your choices are every 1, 14, 30, or 60 days, or you can choose Never to disable the feature.

-If you don’t see these options, it’s likely because you’re not running Windows 10 version 1083 (Redstone 4) on your device.
-This is an update expected to become available in spring of 2018.
+If you don’t see these options, it’s likely because you’re not running Windows 10 version 1083 (April 2018 Update) on your device.
+This is an update expected to become available on April 30, 2018.